Asian Markets Drift As Traders Weigh Outlook For Rates - UrduPoint

 But Asian investors were more circumspect, with some markets drifting in and out of positive territory.

-Tokyo, Hong Kong, Shanghai, Singapore, Seoul, Wellington and Jakarta all dropped, though Sydney, Taipei, Manila, Mumbai and Bangkok edged up.
+Tokyo, Hong Kong, Shanghai, Sydney and Taipei rose, while Singapore, Seoul, Wellington, Manila and Jakarta all dropped.

 Still, analysts are upbeat about the outlook for equities.